-Once completed he said that it will provide a much-needed facility for the just over 105,000 residents the park district serves.
+Once completed Executive Director, Carlo Capalbo stated “that PARC will provide a much-needed facility for the just over 105,000 residents the park district serves.
 He said that several programs like its basketball league can be held at the facility which currently depends on the use of school district courts.
-Capalbo said that the district encompasses just over 43 square miles with parks and facilities serving both Will and Kendall Counties including parts of Plainfield Township, Wheatland Township, Bolingbrook, Crest Hill, Joliet, Plainfield, and Romeoville.
+Capalbo said that the district encompasses just over 43 square miles with parks and facilities serving both Will and Kendall Counties including parts of Plainfield Township, Wheatland Township, Bolingbrook, Crest Hill, Joliet, Plainfield, and Romeoville.”